Safety and Security for Travelers & Digital Nomads

 From that starting point, you should consider the one or more of the emergency kits described below.
 In your luggage, pack a comprehensive travel first aid kit customized to your needs.
 If you are on a road trip, stow a vehicle emergency kit in your car.
 For your “everyday carry” (EDC) needs while walking around town or on a day excursion, make your own mini-emergency kit using a pill bottle or altoids tin.

 From preparation to packing, the resources above will address many of your safety and security needs.
 We hope you follow the motto, “be prepared,” on your future adventures.
+Curious about expat life?
+Check out these three articles from life coach Andrea Hunt (article 1, article 2, article 3).
 Travel safe!